 Adam Kingl is an expert and keynote speaker on the future of business.

-Adam shines a light on the fundamental paradigm shifts we will face regarding what’s essential to the business world and how it will be led.
-This is the subject of his book, Next Generation Leadership.
+One of his primary areas of research is on the work and leadership paradigms of Generation Y, a demographic that composes half the global workforce today and 75% by 2025, to shine a light on the fundamental paradigm shifts that we will face in terms of what’s important to the world of business and how it will be led.
+This is the subject of his book, ‘Next Generation Leadership’, published by HarperCollins in 2020.

 Kingl has consulted, designed and taught courses in areas including: